Reproducibility and variability in commercial SiC MOSFETs at deep-cryogenic temperatures: Methods

-We measure transport characteristics at multiple temperatures by thermal anchoring the sample holder containing each bond-wired chip onto the mixing chamber plate of a dilution refrigerator.
-The plate temperature ($T$) can be controlled with dedicated heating devices and we set $0.65$~K~$\leq T\leq25$~K. Even though the refrigerator is capable of reaching temperatures as low as tens of millikelvin, the device power dissipation during operation generates sufficient heat to exceed the cooling power of the cryogenic system.
-This has prevented us from achieving a stable temperature for measurements below approximately $0.65$~K, which has been therefore set as our lower experimental temperature bound.\\ Two separate source-measure units (SMU) are employed for acquiring IV traces.
+Two separate source-measure units (SMUs) are employed for acquiring IV traces.
 One SMU is used across drain-source contacts to apply bias voltage ($V_\textup{DS}$), and measure current ($I_\textup{DS}$).
-The other SMU is used to apply gate voltage ($V_\textup{GS}$), whilst monitoring that the leakage current ($I_\textup{GS}$) remains within nominal values of operation set by the manufacturer, i.e. $I_\textup{GS}\leq 30$~nA.
+The other SMU is used to apply gate voltage ($V_\textup{GS}$), whilst monitoring that the leakage current ($I_\textup{GS}$) remains within nominal values of operation set by the manufacturer, i.e. $I_\textup{GS} \leq$ 30 nA.
 The source contact is always kept at reference ground defined by the Low terminal of an SMU.
-All output and transfer characteristics are acquired in Kelvin mode to minimise voltage drop contributions from the set-up wiring.
-To robustly investigate each performance metric, we have built statistically relevant datasets by acquiring the same IV trace at least 50 times per temperature (see appendix).
+All output and transfer characteristics are acquired in Kelvin (four wire) mode to minimise voltage drop contributions from the set-up wiring.
+To robustly investigate each performance metric, we have built statistically relevant datasets by acquiring the same IV trace of a single device at least 50 times per temperature (see appendix).
 This has enabled us to record not only the temperature dependence of each parameter of interest, but also how their repeatability and stability were affected by temperature and voltage sweep direction.